Vittv/dotfiles/README.md

 Everything, including other dependencies, should be automatically installed when you first open nvim with these configs!

 ## Tmux
 1. [Install tpm](https://github.com/tmux-plugins/tpm?tab=readme-ov-file#installation)
 2. Add plugins to ~/.config/tmux/tmux.conf
 3. Run tmux (or reload tmux env `tmux source ~/.config/tmux/tmux.conf`)
 4. Install plugins with `prefix + I`

+## Scripting
+My entire config relies on a lot of little scripts I've either written or grabbed somewhere to perform very specific tasks to my workflow and general daily life.
+The [waybar](https://github.com/Vittv/dotfiles/tree/main/waybar/.config/waybar) config for example expects some scripts which will require my [scripts](https://github.com/Vittv/dotfiles/tree/main/scripts/.local/bin) directory to be stowed as well, for ease of use.
+In there you can also find instructions on how to get everything running and working properly.